sid-unizar/LRC/README.md

 # Lexical Relation Classification and graded Lexical Entailment
 ## "No clues, good clues: Out of context Lexical Relation Classification"
-This github contains the datasets, scripts and notebooks needeed to reproduce the results in the submitted paper: *No clues, good clues: Out of context Lexical Relation Classification*.
+This repository contains the datasets, scripts and notebooks needeed to reproduce the results in the submitted paper: *No clues, good clues: Out of context Lexical Relation Classification*.
 It contains:
 - datasets: all datasets used in the paper.
 The folder `datasets/hyperlex-orig` contains the original Hyperlex dataset.
 We use a modified version of this dataset (explained in Appendix A of the paper), `datasets/hyperlex`.
 It also contains the SoTA results in the literature (`datasets/sotas_results_literature/`) for a better visualization of the results.
 - scripts: needed scripts to run the experiments.
 - notebooks: notebooks to launch the above scripts in Google Colab, and to collect the results.